South Korea lifts president's martial law decree after lawmakers vote against it

 “He has nothing to lose,” said Seiler, comparing Yoon’s move to the Hail Mary pass in American football, where he hoped for a slim chance of success.

-Now Yoon is likely to be impeached, a scenario that was also possible before he made the bold move, Seiler said.
+Now Yoon faces likely impeachment, a scenario that was also possible before he made the bold move, Seiler said.

 Natalia Slavney, research analyst at the Stimson Center’s 38 North website that focuses on Korean affairs, said Yoon’s imposition of martial law was “a serious backslide of democracy" that followed a “worrying trend of abuse” since he took office in 2022.